YOU ASKED, WE ANSWERED

 Frequently Asked Questions

-Where is Powder Ridge Catskiing?
+Where is Powder Renegade?

 We are adjacent to Granby Provincial Park in the Monashee Mountain range.
 Our lodge is a 3-hour drive or 25-minute heli flight from Kelowna, BC.
 Our lodge is situated at 1800m (6000’).